(Review contains spoilers, like any review worth reading)

 “Once, long ago there was a Kingdom of unspeakable wealth that traded in dark wonders, secrets and death.
 And many of the strange things now on earth were theirs.
 They drew their power and magic from a place, and guarded it fiercely against all.
 Then, out of spite (somehow) as their kingdom slowly died, they hid their treasure palace in a lake, and set there: sleepless and indestructible guards.
 Everyone knows where it is, on the Lock, upriver of Carrowmore.
 No-one who goes there has ever come back.”

 Bam!
 And we are off, fuck hooks.
 Where the shit do I start?
 We start off almost in medias res.
 As soon as the PCs arrive in the flooded border town of Carrowmore we get a list of encounters that take place simultaneously and branch off into a sort of cross-fertilising flowchart from hell, immediately investing the PCs into the place.
-They will have to split up or choose.
+They will have to split up or choose who to save and who to lose.
 The encounters are brief sentences creating an immediately memorable scene that connects the PCs to shit going on and provides numerous hooks and quests.
 They are always scenes of human misery.

 A grief-struck survivor wanders past screaming of ‘unclean meat’.
 Kon-i-Gut is insane.
 She knows about the cannibals in town, they will kill her soon.